samohtaerg/samohtaerg.github.io/_pages/about.md

 Some more about me
 ======
-I sometimes blog/write about topics that catch my interest, like the geometry of physics—exploring the least action principle, path integrals, and variational approaches.
-I’ve also written about math concepts like Riemannian geometry and how tropical geometry ties into neural network architectures like ReLU.
-Recently, I’ve been working on reproducing GPT-2 from scratch, following Andrej Karpathy’s YouTube Video.
+I sometimes blog about topics that catch my interest, such as Mathematical Physics—the least action principle, quantum mechanics and path integrals, and variational approaches.
+I have also written about mathematical concepts like Riemannian geometry and how tropical geometry connects to neural network architectures like ReLU.
+Recently, I’ve been trying to reproduce GPT-2 from scratch, following Andrej Karpathy’s YouTube Video.

 I spent a lot of time playing piano when I was younger.
 Now I make music across genres in my free time, from fugues and waltz to dark synth and melodic dubstep.
 I also love modding games like Skyrim, Cyberpunk 2077, and Overwatch.
 Right now, I’m training in boxing; the goal is to compete in The Golden Gloves by 2026.